ranas-experiments/100-days-of-code/log.md

 **Today's progress**: finished the readings on conditionals and reviews some basics.

 **Thoughts**: i don't know... this has gotten better but like yesterday, i still feel like i'm walking on a very shaky ground. things will get better, just like flexbox. but this time the scope is much wider-- thus more exciting! at least it will be when i get to actually do things and not just read...

+### Day 30: September 6th

+**Today's progress**: finished odin's first 5 js practices.

+**Thoughts**: these were easier than the things i've been learning.
+I'm feeling overwhelmed and frustrated by js.
+So many things to learn and my brain feels frozen. also typing correctly is hard.